oooshwin/orsem/README.md

-Orsem Registration System using Django-HTMX
+Event Registration System using Django-HTMX